 Following college, Sheedy began to pick up small, but important roles.
 One of them included a reoccurring appearance on the NBC program, Hill Street Blues.
 In 1983, she broke into film, playing opposite Sean Penn as his girlfriend in Bad Boys.
 That same year, Sheedy caught the attention of audiences, again as a girlfriend, this time co-starring with Matthew Broderick in War Games.
 But it was her role of the moody Allison in the John Hughes film The Breakfast Club (1985) which cemented Sheedy's celebrity.

-The film featured an All-Star cast of young talent that included Judd Nelson, Emilio Estevez, Demi Moore, Rob Lowe, and Molly Ringwald.
+The film featured an All-Star cast of young talent that included Judd Nelson, Emilio Estevez, Anthony Michael Hall, and Molly Ringwald.
 Journalists dubbed the group the Brat Pack, and for many movie-going teens, the actors came to signify the era's mood and look.
-That same year, Sheedy had another monster hit, and her first real adult role, in St. Elmo's Fire.
+That same year, Sheedy had another monster hit, and her first real adult role, in St. Elmo's Fire, which starred fellow young stars of the 80s, Demi Moore, Rob Lowe, and Andrew McCarthy.
 For the rest of the decade Sheedy would appear in a string of other films, such as Short Circuit (1986) and Maid to Order (1987).

 As the 1990s took shape, Sheedy's career slowed some.
 She also came to grow tired of California and Hollywood in general.
 "I saw what reprehensible choices people made in order to be movie stars," she said.
 "When I got to Hollywood, they told me I couldn't be a movie star with my body.
 I decided I didn't care.
 I decided I didn't want to be a movie star or in Hollywood, where I wasn't wanted anyway."